ArdaOzcan/Boink/README.md

 int a = b * 2
 ```
 #### With Functions
-You can alter the control flow using function calls as you would in languages like Perl or Python.
+You can alter the control flow using function calls as you would in languages like Javascript or Python.
 ```
 fn executeAfter(int b)
     # Executed second.